 On the ground floor of the Mansion, you can visit the common areas of Prince Eugen’s home, which are preserved as they were in his time.
 The upper floors of the building and the Gallery show work from the collection and temporary exhibitions.
 These exhibitions include works by both contemporary artists and artists who were contemporaries of Prince Eugen.
 The prince’s lovely park and gardens are dotted with sculptures, including work by Carl Milles.
 There are also several historic buildings, including the Linseed Oil Mill, from 1785.

 Donation of Waldemarsudde

 Prince Eugen’s will left Waldemarsudde and his collection to the Swedish state in 1947.
 Administration was handed over to the City of Stockholm.
 A special board was appointed to take charge of the care and operation of the property.
 In 1995, the state took over the property’s administration.
-Prince Eugen’s Waldemarsudde is now part of an organisational unit known as the Nationalmuseum with Prins Eugens Waldemarsudde.
+Prince Eugen’s Waldemarsudde is from 1 July 2017 an independent foundation with government grants.
 The board and director of the Museum run it pursuant to Prince Eugen’s will.